The local paper: a lesson from history

 But even the weather story was hardly given a local spin and and the egg marketing scheme none at all.

-One thought on “The local paper: a lesson from history
+One response to “The local paper: a lesson from history”

 1. Tch!
 That is the trouble when you actually bother to look back at the past properly — it often turns out there was no golden age after all.
 This is particularly true of TV of course, if you glance at listings from the 60s and 70s.